 Welcome to the RAF College Cranwell Flying Club Website

 The main aim of the Royal Air Force College Cranwell Flying Club is to provide flying instruction to PPL standard to current Service personnel at the lowest possible cost In addition it aims to provide facilities for instructional and recreational flying for Service dependants, Service reservists, members of the ATC/CCF, retired Servicemen and certain local civilians.
 Limited facilities are also available for operating privately-owned aircraft.

 Founded in 1960, the Club is run for administrative purposes as a civilian limited company with its members as nominal shareholders.
 All flying operations are in accordance with Civil Aviation Authority (CAA) regulations; the aircraft are on the civil register and Instructors, although some are RAF Pilots, hold commercial instructor's licences.
 Additionally, as a Club which might benefit from Service charities, the Club must comply with certain Service Instructions.
 However, in general, the Club is self-financing through charges made to its members.
-By courtesy of OC Ops Wg of RAF Cranwell (who is the Club Chairman), the Club enjoys free use of Cranwell South airfield, hanger space, the Club building and other support services and equipment.
+By courtesy of OC Ops Wg of RAFC Cranwell (who is the Club Chairman), the Club enjoys free use of Barkston Heath airfield, a large hangar and other support services and equipment.

 DOWNLOAD OUR WELCOME PACK AND MEMBERSHIP INFORMATION BOOKLET.

 EASA Part-FCL(A), LAPL and UK NPPL including various ratings and professional licence information.

 Useful website for pre-flight planning, weather and NOTAM information.